rekhaDevs/samagragovernance.in/src/pages/team/index.md

       professional and educational experience he has worked on projects ranging from strategy development to implementation, while consistently focusing on the end-user.
 An opportunity to improve the lives of citizens by creating impact at scale brought him to Samagra.

-Currently he is part of the Saksham Haryana-Skills & Employment team.
+      Currently, he is part of the Young Warrior team.
     image: /img/abhay-singh.png
     linkedInProfile: 'https://www.linkedin.com/in/abhay-kumar-singh-y9010/'
     name: Abhay Singh
-    project: Saksham Haryana-Skills & Employment
+    project: Young Warrior
   - bio: >-
       Aditi holds a Bachelor's degree in Electronics and Telecommunication Engineering from Sardar Patel Institute of Technology, Mumbai University.